Dorothy S. Landsberg

 J.D., University of the Pacific, McGeorge School of Law

-Professor Landsberg has also taught experiential legal skills to Chinese law professors, in China and at McGeorge.
-She worked with Chinese law professor partners to develop a book of effective practices for legal experiential education that was published in China in June 2012.
+In addition to directing the legal clinics at Pacific McGeorge School of Law, Professor Landsberg taught experiential legal skills to Chinese law professors in China and at the law school.
+She worked with Chinese law professor partners to develop a book of effective practices for legal experiential education that was published in China in June, 2012.

-From 1987 until 2007 she was initially an associate and later a partner with one of Sacramento’s largest law firms, Kronick, Moskovitz, Tiedemann, and Girard.
+From 1987 until 2007, Professor Landsberg was initially an associate and later a partner with one of Sacramento's largest law firms, Kronick, Moskovitz, Tiedemann, and Girard.
 At the Kronick firm she served as head of the Employment and Labor Group, the head of the Education Group, and Chairperson of the Board of Directors.
-She specialized in education and employment law.
-She litigated cases before administrative law judges, trial courts and the California Courts of Appeal, as well as conducting independent investigations of employment practices and participating in collective bargaining.
-She has also taught Education Law at Pacific McGeorge School of Law.
+A specialist in education and employment law, Professor Landsberg has litigated cases before administrative law judges, trial courts and the California Courts of Appeal, as well as conducted independent investigations of employment practices and participated in collective bargaining.

 Courses: Prisoner Civil Rights Mediation Clinic, Housing Mediation Clinic